open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 If you run this in the browser you should see `lit element connected` logged to the terminal.

 <aside class="notice">
   Because LitElement also does some work in the `connectedCallback`, we must always call `super.connectedCallback()`.
-This is a common source of confusion, so make sure to remember!
+This is a common source of bugs and confusion, so make sure to remember this!
 </aside>

 <details>